HAWLYQ/ET-Cap/README.md

 ```

 ### Spice Calculation
 The raw Spice in pycocoevalcap is not suitable for paragraph evaluation.
-To calcutae Spice for this task, we build a ParagraphSpice project (~2.25G).
+To calculate Spice for this task, we build a ParagraphSpice project (~2.25G).
 Download it from baidu cloud driver (https://pan.baidu.com/s/1R5PUNGdg5IA6GgnpKOI5KA pwd：hted)
 ```
 # revise caption_model, pred_file and gt_file, then
 python embodied_caption_spice_eval.py